-401(k): an employee sponsored retirement plan that is available to employees where they can make salary reduction contributions.
+401(k): an employer-sponsored retirement plan that is available to employees where they can make salary reduction contributions.

-Arbitrage: refers to buying and selling the same security on seperate markets and at different price points.
+Arbitrage: refers to buying and selling the same security on separate markets and at different price points.

 Ask Price: the price traders are currently asking to sell the stock at.